Skip to main content

 What this mission illustrates

 The off-market in the 16th arrondissement is accessible to those who maintain a local network.
 This property was never listed on any portal.
-It was the building concierge, contacted by Frederic, who flagged the expatriate’s departure.
-This type of access relies on trusted relationships built over years.
+It was the building concierge, contacted by Frédéric, who flagged the expatriate’s departure.
+This kind of access rests on trusted relationships built over years.

 Seniors have specific requirements that the standard market serves poorly.
 Lift, concierge, no works needed, proximity to family: these combined requirements drastically reduce the available supply.
 A property hunter who knows the local housing stock identifies compatible properties far faster than an independent search.